Offirmo/offirmo-monorepo/stack--current/1-stdlib/random/README.md

 **This has now (2023) been totally rewritten, drawing strong inspiration from the architecture and logic**

-**XXX THIS RNG LIB MAKES NO CLAIM OF CORRECTNESS / BEING CRYPTOGRAPHICALLY SECURE, IT'S MAINTAINED BY A NON-SCIENTIST FOR WRITING GAMES!**
+**WARNING THIS RNG LIB MAKES NO CLAIM OF CORRECTNESS / BEING CRYPTOGRAPHICALLY SECURE, IT'S MAINTAINED BY A NON-SCIENTIST FOR WRITING GAMES!**

 Pitch: a mathematically correct pseudo random number generator library for JavaScript:
 * no dependencies